← Back to work

 Attendee connections

-Implement personalized event recommendations and simplified in-app sharing to keep the entire event experience within Instagram.
+Personalized event recommendations and simplified in-app sharing to keep the entire experience within the platform.

 Goals